 The distance between author and audience continues to shrink, and one should not overlook that loss.

-Now that is compounded by the infinitely bounded creativity of AI, and the proliferation of AI content as the true pilot of Bewusstsein.
+Now that is compounded by the infinitely bounded creativity of AI, and the proliferation of AI content as if it now is the true pilot of consciousness.

-§8.
-If the history lesson bores you, let us bring it a close.
+§11.
+If the history lesson is merely a bore, let us bring it a close.

-We are here to consider the question of author and audience when you are starting from zero.
+We are here to consider the question of author and audience in today's world.

 The email newsletter was the escape route from Twitter.
 But now the email newsletter lives inside Substack.